projectcaluma/ember-caluma/packages/-ember-caluma/app/templates/docs/queries.md

 # Queries

-`ember-caluma` provides a way to fetch certain models via a practical API.
+`@projectcaluma/ember-core` provides a way to fetch certain models via a practical API.
 Currently, only fetching for `WorkItems` is supported - however, this will be extended in time.

 ## Usage